peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromJSONString(
         string str);

 Generates a CBOR object from a string in JavaScript Object Notation (JSON) format.If a JSON object has the same key, only the last given value will be used for each duplicated key.
-The JSON string may not begin with a byte-order mark (U+FEFF).

 <b>Parameters:</b>

  * <i>str</i>: A string in JSON format.
+The entire string must contain a single JSON object and not multiple objects.
+The string may not begin with a byte-order mark (U+FEFF).

+<b>Returns:</b>

+A CBORObject object.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>str</i>
+ is null.

+ * PeterO.Cbor.CBORException:
+The string is not in JSON format.

+### FromJSONString

+    public static PeterO.Cbor.CBORObject FromJSONString(
+        string str,
+        PeterO.Cbor.CBOREncodeOptions options);

+Generates a CBOR object from a string in JavaScript Object Notation (JSON) format.By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.

+<b>Parameters:</b>

+ * <i>str</i>: A string in JSON format.
+The entire string must contain a single JSON object and not multiple objects.
+The string may not begin with a byte-order mark (U+FEFF).

 <b>Returns:</b>